-Will I Be in the Area Long?
+1. Will I Be in the Area Long?

-This question will vary and the answer may suddenly change due to circumstances in your life.
+This question will vary, and the answer may suddenly change due to circumstances in your life.
 Ideally, you should stay in your first home for three to five years before you move again.
 You need to stay that long in order to break even on the mortgage.
-If you know that you will be transferring to a new area or will want to move up in size in a year, it might be better to wait to buy a home then.
-This will allow you to save up a larger down payment and may make it easier for you to afford the home that you want.
+If you know you will be transferring to a new area or will want to move up in size in a year, it might be better to wait to buy a home then.
+This will allow you to save up a larger down payment and may make it easier for you to afford the home you want.

-Can I Afford to Pay?
+2. Can I Afford to Pay?

 If you cannot afford the house you want, you may consider renting a bit longer or looking for something more affordable.

-How Am I Financing the Loan?
+3. How Am I Financing the Loan?

-If you are financing with an ARM (adjustable rate mortgage) you really should not be buying the home.
-Your interest rate will go up and increase your payments, and then you may find it difficult to make the payments.
+If you are financing with an ARM (adjustable rate mortgage), you really should not be buying the home.
+Your interest rate will go up and increase your payments, and then you may find it difficult to make payments.
 Your equity may not grow quickly enough to allow you to refinance before your rate changes kick in.
 If you are financing with an 80/20 you need to work to pay off the 20 as quickly as possible.
 You may qualify for an FHA loan if this is your first home.
 You should also consider the length of the loan.

 You can choose a 10, 15, 20, or a 30-year mortgage.
 The longer the term you choose, the lower your monthly payments, but the more you will pay in interest over the life of the loan.

-Did the Home Pass Inspection?
+4. Did the Home Pass Inspection?

-Am I Ready for the Responsibility?
+5. Am I Ready for the Responsibility?

-Once you are a homeowner you are responsible if the furnace goes out or if your refrigerator dies.
+Once you are a homeowner, you are responsible if the furnace goes out or if your refrigerator dies.
 You need to have a sinking fund set up for home repairs.
-If your budget is too tight with a house payment, then you likely are not ready and should wait to buy a home.
-You may want to save up a $5000 sinking fund for home repairs before you buy.
+If your budget is too tight with a house payment, you likely are not ready and should wait to buy a home.
+You want to save up a $5000 sinking fund for home repairs before you buy.
 Be sure that you can afford your home insurance in addition to your house payment.

-Do not give in to pressure to buy a home before you are ready, instead, wait until you can answer yes to all of the questions.
+Do not give in to pressure to buy a home before you are ready.
+Instead, wait until you can answer "yes" to all of the above questions.
 You can evaluate whether you should rent or buy each year until you feel ready to buy a home.
 Be sure you take into account unexpected or additional costs when buying a home like buying new furniture or paint.